 We welcome interest in joining the post-graduate research programme in this group.
 Please peruse the pages on this site to see what kind of research on this site.
 For 2018 and beyond the efforts in the group will focus on the following issues: Active matter (in particular further exploration of motility assays, active gels, etc.)… Read More »

 Somiéalo Azote joined the group in September 2015 to pursue a PhD, working on mechanical properties of collections of cells.
 She graduated in December 2018.
 Somiéalo worked on the role of cytoskeletal networks in the elastic response of cells.
 Eventually this will be coupled into a model for tissues.
 We are grateful for generous funding… Read More »

 Stanard Mebwe Pachong joined the group to pursue her PhD on dynamics of networks with active cross-linkers.
 She was previously at AIMS Senegal.
 We are grateful to the Organisation for Women in Science for the Developing World for her generous funding.

-Sthembiso Gumede has been a member of the group for a number of years.
-Currently he is well into his research for PhD on tethered membranes and their stability.
-Previously, Sthembiso completed a MSc degree on polymer translocation, also in the group.
+Sthembiso Gumede was a member of the group for a number of years and was awarded a PhD on tethered membranes and their stability in 2019.
 We appreciate funding of his work from the National Institute for Theoretical Physics.

 Janusz Meylahn, group member and MSc student, has successfully passed his MSc exam.
 We congratulate Janusz and wish him well in his next adventure!